Lowton struck by bottle at Leeds

 Lowton had a noticeable red mark on his forehead after the incident and stopped to show referee Paul Tierney.

+"Hopefully he's alright, we don't want to see that," Burnley boss Sean Dyche told Sky Sports.

+"I don't want to over-egg that, it was a great atmosphere in the stadium, obviously we were just on the wrong end of that atmosphere there, but I don't want to over-egg that."

-"That would have weight on it, it's smacked him in the face," said BBC commentator Conor McNamara.
+BBC Radio 5 Live commentator Conor McNamara, who was at the game, said: "That would have weight on it, it's smacked him in the face.

 "Scenes like that are what's going to lead to queues coming in, searches for whether people have drinks, removing bottle tops, it's so unnecessary.
 There is absolutely no reason to do that."